Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Problem Description and Preliminaries

 \subsection{Problem Description}

 We aim to solve the following constrained problem

 in a distributed, private, and robust manner.
-Specifically, the global aim of optimization needs to be achieved by exploiting local communication and computations.
-Meanwhile, diverse practical requirements will be taken into account, including preservation of the privacy of local objective functions and robustness to time-varying directed communication and asynchrony.
-Some basic assumptions are given as follows.
+The global aim of optimization will be achieved through local communication and computations.
+Meanwhile, we will address practical requirements including preservation of the privacy of local objectives and robustness to time-varying directed communication and asynchrony.
+Some basic assumptions are as follows.

 \begin{assumption} The local objective $f_{i}(x)$ is Lipschitz continuous on $X_{i}$. \end{assumption}

 \begin{assumption} The local constraint set $X_{i}$ is a closed, bounded, and convex set. \end{assumption}